mgba-emu/mgba/README.md

 - Remappable controls for both keyboards and gamepads.
 - Loading from ZIP and 7z files.
 - IPS, UPS and BPS patch support.
-- Game debugging via a command-line interface and GDB remote support, compatible with IDA Pro.
+- Game debugging via a command-line interface and GDB remote support, compatible with Ghidra and IDA Pro.
 - Configurable emulation rewinding.
 - Support for loading and exporting GameShark and Action Replay snapshots.
 - Cores available for RetroArch/Libretro and OpenEmu.